General Overview of Treatment of Assets

 Married students applying for need-based grant aid are asked to report the value of all assets whether held individually by student or spouse or jointly.
 We make NO distinction between assets held together and those that were obtained separately prior to the legal action of getting married; ALL asset types are considered, including trusts held solely by the spouse.
 For more information, see Married Students and Students with Dependents.

-For married students, a portion of the total joint assets is protected for the spouse and not considered in the assessment of the student’s financial need:
+For married students, a portion of the total joint assets is protected for the spouse and not considered in the calculation of the student’s financial need:

 - Entering/Transfer Students: We will review your asset data and protect 25% of the sum of all your joint/collective assets in our determination of your student resources from assets.